bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-02-05-newsletter.md

 ## News

-- **2019 Chaincode Residency:** Chaincode Labs opened applications for its [fourth residency program][residency] to be held in New York over summer 2019.
+- **Chaincode Residency 2019:** Chaincode Labs opened applications for its [fourth residency program][residency] to be held in New York over summer 2019.
 The program combines a 3 week seminar and discussion series covering Bitcoin and Lightning protocol development with a two month period for